ariatemplates/editors-tools/ultimate-poc/resources/README.md

 ### Process

 1. Generate `package.json` from `package.json.ls`
-	* LiveScript must be installed
-	* if LiveScript is installed globally
-		* if the `compile.bat` script is present, launch it
+	* if the `compile.bat` script is present and the LiveScript program is globally available (put in the `PATH` environement variable), launch the former
-		* otherwise launch the following command: `lsc -cj package.json.ls`
-	* otherwise if it's locally, launch the LiveScript program with the following arguments: `-cj package.json.ls`
+	* otherwise launch the LiveScript program with the following arguments: `-cj package.json.ls`
 1. Install the node modules
-	* npm must be installed
-	* launch the following command: `npm install`
+	* launch the _npm_ program with the argument `install` and with the _current working directory_ set to the folder containing the previously generated `package.json`

 ## Development